lifeavg/postman_meetup/1_general_ui_description.md

 - **Mock servers** - Make requests that return mock data if you do not have a production API ready, or you do not want to run your requests against real data yet.
 By adding a mock server to your collection and adding examples to your requests, you can simulate the behavior of a real API.
 - **Monitors** - Give you continuous visibility into the health and performance of your APIs. *Almost useless for complex projects with existing automated tests.*
 - **Flows** - A visual tool to create API workflows.
 Chain requests, handle data and create real world workflows right in your Postman workspace. *UI builder to run multiple requests one by one with some logic like which request should be run depending on response of previous.*
-- **History** - Simly history of collections, requests e.t.c. you've run.
+- **History** - Simply history of collections, requests e.t.c. you've run.

 ## Right sidebar